domneuk/PopularMoviesStage2/README.md

-# PopularMoviesStage1
+# PopularMoviesStage2

-This is the repository for the first stage of my first project "Popular Movies App" of the Android Developer Fast Track.
+This is the repository for the second stage of my project "Popular Movies App" of the Android Developer Fast Track.

-For some reasons I didn't created the repository earlier.
-So there the first commit is the nearly finished app.

- - **23.08.2017** - Changes after first review
- - **22.08.2017** - Initial commit

 ## IMPORTANT NOTE RUNNING THIS APP